AkshaySJadhav/Kafka/Kafka_Kerbrose.md

 In order to consume and produce the data in SSL/SASL cluster, you would need to use the below commands and JAAS:

-For SASL_Plaintext :
+#### SASL_Plaintext :

 +++++++++++++++++++

-1. Export the file as $KAFKA_OPTS, You can get the ticket and produce and consume if you don't want to use the JAAS.
+1. Export the variable as $KAFKA_OPTS, You can get the ticket and produce and consume if you don't want to use the JAAS.

 ```
 #export KAFKA_OPTS="-Djava.security.auth.login.config=/tmp/kafka_client_jaas.conf"